lykmapipo/ngAA/README.md

 });
 ```
 ## Configuration
 Out of the box `ngAA` will work if you follow its convection.
-But it is also an optionated and allow you to override its configuration through its `$authProvider`.
-Below is the detailed configuration options that you may ovveride
+But it is also an optionated and allows you to override its configuration through its `$authProvider`.
+Below is the detailed configuration options that you may override

 - **afterSigninRedirectTo :** Specify which state to redirect user after signin successfully.
 Default to `home`.
 You can override this default on your module config as: